Generative AI for Software Architecture. Applications, Challenges, and Future Directions: Results

 \subsection{Generative AI for Software Architecture: In which context (RQ$_2$)}

 This section presents the different contexts in which GenAI is applied within the software architecture.
-Specifically, we examine its role across various phases of the Software Development Lifecycle (SDLC), the architectural styles and patterns it supports, and the validation methods used to assess its outputs.
+Specifically, we examine its role across various phases of the Software Architecture Lifecycle (SALC), the architectural styles and patterns it supports, and the validation methods used to assess its outputs.